Department of Economics

 ECO 4933.
 Internship in Economics.
 (0-0) 3 Credit Hours.

 Prerequisites: 12 semester credit hours of upper-division economics, a 2.5 UTSA grade point average, and permission in writing from the instructor, the Department Chair, and the Dean of the Carlos Alvarez College of Business (see academic advisor for required forms).
 This opportunity for work experience in research or applied economics may be undertaken either in private business or a public agency; opportunities are developed in consultation with the faculty advisor and Department Chair and require approval of both.
 May be repeated once for credit (for a total of 6 semester credit hours), provided they are with different organizations.
-Differential Tuition: $126.
+This course has Differential Tuition.

 ECO 4953.
 Special Studies in Economics.
 (3-0) 3 Credit Hours.